Four Hidden Signs of Vision Problems in Kids

-As summer winds down, families of school-aged children scramble to get backpacks, clothes and other supplies ready for the new school year.
+As summer winds down, families of school-aged children scramble to get ready for the new school year.
 But one of the most important yet often overlooked necessities is healthy vision.

 As children grow and change from year to year, so do their eyes and vision.
 School demands intense visual involvement.
 It doesn't matter if children are in the classroom or learning from home.
 Learning can involve reading, writing, computer and chalkboard/smartboard work.
 Even physical education and sports need strong vision.
 If their eyes aren’t up to the task, a child may feel tired and have trouble concentrating and learning.